test-prof/test-prof/guides/stack_prof.md

 end
 ```

-StackProf profiler has 2 modes: _global_ and _per-example_.
+StackProf profiler has 2 modes: `global` and `per-example`.

-You can activate the global profiling using the environment variable `TEST_STACK_PROF`:
+You can activate global profiling using the environment variable `TEST_STACK_PROF`:

 ```sh
 TEST_STACK_PROF=1 bundle exec rake test